mhatzl/project-repo-template/CONTRIBUTING.md

 To use our `commit-msg` git hook, copy the [commit-msg file](.hooks/commit-msg) into your `.git/hooks/` directory.
 Alternatively set our [.hooks](.hooks/) directory as your global git hooks directory with the following shell command:
 `git config core.hooksPath ./.hooks`

+## Pull Requests

+Create a pull request (PR) if you want to integrate your changes.
+In most cases you want to set `main` as the target branch.

+The title of the PR must be written like a commit message.
+The section [commit message convention](#commit-message-convention) above describes how these messages should be written.

+**Note:** You must create a PR in the [wiki repository](https://github.com/mhatzl/wiki-repo-template) if you want to make changes to the wiki.